How Steadyline Keeps Your Mental Health Data Safe

 It’s the log entry you wrote at 2 AM when you couldn’t sleep.
 The mood score that tracked a depressive episode, the kind of data that a complete tracking system needs to handle with care.
 The medication log that shows what you’re taking and when.
 If any of that leaked, or got used in ways you didn’t agree to, the damage would be personal in a way that a compromised credit card simply isn’t.

-I built SAM knowing this.
+I built Steadyline knowing this.
 And I’ve made architectural decisions at every layer of the stack to ensure that using AI features in the app doesn’t mean handing your most vulnerable moments to a third party.
 This is a transparent account of exactly how it works.

 The threat model I actually care about